geniusdibya/pepithon/How to send email using Node.js.md

 }
 ```

-- Now create a file mailer.js which is entry point mentioned earlier in package.json.
+- Now create a file mailer.js which is the entry point mentioned earlier in package.json.

 ![Imgur](https://i.imgur.com/foo8BlX.png)